-It is conventional wisdom that a residential leasehold with in excess of 100 years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 35 years remaining, the property will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth roughly the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years ahead.

 Lender | Requirement |